gramster/arxivsummary/README.md

     python -m arxivsummary report -T DBG -t --summarize=ollama/phi-4 -v

 using ollama running locally with the phi-4 model.
+To use openai models, make sure to prepend an 'openai/' prefix to the model name.
+By default summaries are not created; you must use --summarize if you want them.

 The following topics are supported, and expand to the terms shown: